 pace you’re comfortable with.
 If people speed up as though it’s a marathon,

-ensure you make it to the finish line.
+and comfortable for you to ensure you make it to the finish line.

 After the Race…